Felicious/Boba-Bill/README.md

 #### Class Methods: Update Type

 ##### addTransaction(id, owedAmt)

-Adding Transaction Id and amount owed
+Adding Transaction Id and amount owed.

 *Parameters*:
     - transactionId determined by global counter var
 	- owedAmt calculated in Transaction class function
-Warning: used after owedAmt = (bill)/(num of ppl who split) has already been calculated by separate Transaction class function

 *Returns*: updated transactionIds[] and owedAmt[]

+Notes: function call made after owedAmt = (bill)/(num of ppl who split) has already been calculated by separate Transaction class function

 ##### paidBill (paidAmt)

-Add transaction info for when person pays
+Add transaction info for when person pays.

 *Parameter* :
-    - paidAmt, or rather, the amount person paid *Returns*:
+    - paidAmt, or rather, the amount person paid

+*Returns*:
     - transactionid of a paid bill (always 888) added to transactionIds[]
     - positive val of paidAmt added to owedAmt[]

 Notes:
     - paidAmt is positive val:
     - Amount the person owes the group is deducted